brunexgeek/waitkey/README.md

 # waitkey  ![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg) ![Compatible with GNU/Linux and Windows](https://img.shields.io/badge/compatible-gnu/linux%20%7C%20windows-lightgray.svg)

-Single-file implementation of `waitKey` function compatible with GNU/Linux and Windows.
+Single-file implementation of *waitKey* functionality compatible with GNU/Linux and Windows.
 No need for external dependencies.

-The `waitKey` function waits for the user to press any key and return its code.
+The idea is to provide a function that waits for the user to press any key and return its code.
 The key pressed is not echoed on the screen.

 ```c
 // adds the actual implementation with this inclusion